Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Makhshar Desert.md

 #location
-Vast sandscape which is mainly empty, but contains the [[Hunter Settlement/Badawi Hunter Tribe]]
+Vast sandscape which is mainly empty, but contains the [[Badawi Hunter Tribe]]

 # Description
 The Makhshar Desert is a gigantic, seemingly infinitely stretching plain of sand and dunes, but can be separated into several specific landmarks.
 It is quite cold at night but reasonably hot during the day.
 As such, most travel occurs at dawn and dusk.